Cecca/lydoc/docs/user-manual.rst

 Sphinx is on the Python Package Index, so you just need to issue the following command::

-  pip instlal sphinx
+  pip install sphinx

 which install the ``sphinx`` command line tools.
+If you are on Linux, Sphinx is likely to be in your distribution's repository, too.

 Then, you can use the ``sphinx-quickstart`` program to create a stub for your documentation in the ``docs`` directory::